zorun/ansible-role-nsd/README.md

 ### Multi-master with additional slaves not configured by this role

-In this setup, one or more master is configured using Ansible, like in the previous use-case.
+In this setup, one or more master are configured using Ansible, like in the previous use-case.
 However, DNS-based zone transfer is also setup, to allow external slaves to fetch zone data from a master.
 Whenever Ansible updates a zone on the masters, it will tell NSD to notify the slaves.